splunk/observability-workshop/docs/victorops/getting_started/routing.md

 ## 1. Instance ID

-When you created your VM you generated a random Instance ID, and we will used this same ID when creating your Routing Key.
-To get your Instance ID, return to the 1st command shell where you created your VM and run the following command:
+When you created your VM you generated a random Instance ID, and we will use this same ID when creating your Routing Key.
+To get your Instance ID, return to the command shell where you created your VM, or from within the shell session connected to your VM, and run the following command:

 === "Shell Command"